-Students who have graduated with an Associate or Bachelor degree, from a Texas public college or university.

-Exemptions for reading, math or writing may be granted based on college level coursework from a private or out-of-state college or university.

-Students who on or after August 1, 1990, were honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of the Reserves.
+- Students who have graduated with an Associate or Bachelor degree, from a Texas public college or university are considered exempt. - Students who have successfully completed college level course work may be granted based on college level coursework from a private or out-of-state college or university. - Students who on or after August 1, 1990, were honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of the Reserves.

-Students with ACT, SAT, TAAS, or exit-level TAKS scores meeting standards listed below:
+Students who have ACT, SAT, TAAS, or exit-level TAKS scores meeting standards listed below:

 - ACT composite score of 23 or higher with individual math and/or English scores of no less than 19.
-Scores can be no more than five years old. - 2.
-SAT - Composite score of 1070 with no less than 500 on verbal and/or 500 on math.
-Scores can be no more than five years old. - TAAS Scale scores of TLI-89 or higher in reading, TLI-86 or higher in math, and 1770 or higher in writing.
-TAAS scores can be no more than three years old. - 4.
-TAKS (Exit-level) Scale scores of 2200 on Mathematics section and/or 2200 on English Language Arts with a writing subsection score of at least 3.
+Scores can be no more than five years old. - SAT Composite score of 1070 with no less than 500 on verbal and/or 500 on math.
+Scores can be no more than five years old. - 3.
+TAAS Scale scores of TLI-89 or higher in reading, TLI-86 or higher in math, and 1770 or higher in writing.
+TAAS scores can be no more than three years old. - TAKS (Exit-level) Scale scores of 2200 on Mathematics section and/or 2200 on English Language Arts with a writing subsection score of at least 3.
 TAKS scores can be no more than 3 years old.